Edna Gladney: Texas Children's Home and Aid Society

 Gladney began to devote more and more of her time to the Texas Children's Home and Aid Society, and by 1927, she had been named superintendent, a position she held until 1961.
 In 1929, Fort Worth publisher and philanthropist Amon G. Carter helped secure the first home for the Texas Children's Home and Aid Society.
 The large home, located on El Paso Street, was owned by the head of Texas Power and Light; Edna's mother oversaw daily operations of the facility until her death in 1938.

-After her husband died on Valentine's Day in 1935, Gladney continued to make the welfare of unwanted children the center of her life, personally placing children with adoptive families.
+After her husband died on Valentine's Day 1935, Gladney continued to make the welfare of unwanted children the center of her life, personally placing children with adoptive families.
 She continued the work of Reverend Morris by placing abandoned children with adoptive families.
 She also expanded the society's activities to focus on the care of unmarried mothers and an adoption service for their babies.
 She focused her efforts on hard-to-place children during the Depression.

 In 1950, the Texas Children's Home and Aid Society bought the West Texas Maternity Hospital, which was renamed the Edna Gladney Home (now the Gladney Center for Adoption).
 The purchase of the hospital expanded services to birth mothers and provided prenatal care.
-This new agency also operated a baby home where infants received care until their adoption.
+This new agency also operated a baby home where infants received care until their adoptions.